catmando/LocoRuby/README.md

 ```
 ##LocoRuby.init Parameters##

+Call LocoRuby.init to override any of the defaults.
 LocoRuby.init takes a hash with the following optional keys:

 * title: a string that overrides the page title
 * dimensions:  a hash containing left, top, width, and height popup window position and size